8/2/2019

 Operator

-We'll go next to Steve Burke with Bank Bank.
+We'll go next to Steve Byrne with Bank of America.

 speaker

-Thank you.
+Yes, thank you.
 I wanted to drill into seed pricing a bit.
-How much was soybean seed pricing down year over year?
-And what's driving this?
-Is this just a mix shift down the price card?
-Or is this competitive dynamics between the various herbicide tolerance traits that are out there that could actually worsen with the entrance of Enlist D3?
+How much was soybean seed pricing down year over year, and what's driving this?
+Is this just a mixed shift down the price card, or is this competitive dynamics between the various herbicide tolerance traits that are out there that could actually worsen with the entrance of Enlist E3?

 speaker